leelightman/HandGestureRecognizer/README.md

 ![image](https://github.com/leelightman/HandGestureRecognizer/blob/master/Code/samples/f_9.jpg)

 ## Model 1: [VGG16_additional_layers.ipynb](https://github.com/leelightman/HandGestureRecognizer/blob/master/Code/VGG16_additional_layers.ipynb) (recognition model)
-This code is mainly for building our own predicting model based on pre-trained model ```VGG16``` from ```keras```.
+This model is built mainly based on the pre-trained model ```VGG16``` from ```keras```.
 Since the shape of output of the original model (VGG16) is (1000, 1), which can used to classify 1000 labels.
 However, there are only five different kinds of gestures we have, so we need to transform this 1000 dimension to 5.
 #### What this program actually do:
 * Adpated from VGG16 and add more linear layers after it to transform the output to (5, 1)
 * The code inside notebook is highly annotated, so it's not so hard to interpret.